Education Leadership (EDLD)

 This course is designed to prepare students to administer special and compensatory education programs.
 Emphasis is on basic concepts, issues, problems, and procedures in the management of special and compensatory education.
 The student's evaluation of these programs will be from both the legal and ethical perspectives that guide decisions necessary to provide opportunities for all students to be successful in school.

 EDLD 580.
-Data Analysis for School Improvement.
+Data Analysis for Instructional Leadership.
 3 Hours.

 This course is designed to focus on analyzing and interpreting campus and community data for decision making necessary to promote the success of all learners.
 Special emphasis will be on continuous improvement of the campus through analyzing demographic, perception, assessment, and school process data.